Today in Naval History - From The Naval Historical Center

 Read the rest for a bittersweet story of family relationships.

 This entry was posted on Monday, August 27th, 2007 at 3:31 pm and is filed under History, Marines, Military.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.